JasonWatts/laterHasArrived/README.md

 for each of the available URLs (Kyle)~~
 1. ~~Update REAMDE: go to "...../admin"~~
-1. ~~What should the question prompt be?~~ 1.~~[Create] The input names.csv file of participant names should have a header row, which should not be treated as an actual participant (Tanner)~~
+1. ~~What should the question prompt be?~~
+1. ~~[Create] The input names.csv file of participant names should have a header row, which should not be treated as an actual participant (Tanner)~~
 1. ~~Merge home page
    * remove the "..../admin" from README~~
 1. ~~In README move csv req to top~~